EwenCsc/WildRun/README.md

 #### WildRun is a arcade racing game heavily inspired from Star Wars ep1 racer.

+### Description :
+It is played rather with the controller and can be played in local multiplayer up to 4 players.
+Wildrun is a group project completed in just over 6 weeks.
+The group was composed of 4 Artists and 6 Progs.
+This game was featured at the PGW 2019 on the Made in France stand.

+In this project I developed the customization of the vehicles, the management of the race (laps, ranks, victory, instantiation of vehicles ...) and I also touched on lobby and input management.

 ### Instalation :
 * Download the Build.rar.
 * Unzip it where you want.